istlab/Alitheia-Core/README-BUILD.txt

 PREFIX=/usr/local/www/data/alitheia
 MAVEN_CMD=/usr/local/bin/mvn

+On Windows, you can use cygwin or just MSYS to get a sh command interpreter with the basic tools.
+Note that the version of GNU make shipped with MSYS might be too old (you need GNU make version 3.81 or higher), so you will need to download and install the newer version manually (it's available from the MSYS website as a separate package).
+Then you need to adjust the style of paths returned by pwd, to return windows-style paths instead of unix-style paths, since maven expects windows paths when locating and installing plugins.
+You can do so by adding the following line to your Makefile.config.local :

+PWD_CMD=pwd -W

+For Maven on Windows, just download the binary package from the Maven website and follow the windows installation instructions on the same page.
+It's recommended to add the Maven bin dir to the PATH env var in windows then just set MAVEN_CMD=mvn in Makefile.config.local

 The first time you compile the Alitheia sources, you should use the make-based build system to build and install the system (just once) to the default location.
 Remove any setting of PREFIX from the